-Yo.
+Okay so.
 While I think this island is crazy and might as well belong to the UK, I’m here.
 So I might as well immerse myself and get into the nightlife, right?!
-DJ MK is playing tonight at some “white only” party (attire, not people) and Abi got us tickets.
+DJ MK is playing tonight at some “white only” party (clothing, not people….maybe not the best name though, I know) and Abi got us tickets.

 Maybe you just found an irresistible flight for a weekend trip to sunny Barcelona, booked it, then remembered the cost of accommodation, food, and sight-seeing.
 Maybe you’ve just moved here, and finding more than a few hours a week of work has been harder than you expected.
 Maybe you’re just a generally frugal person and like to find the cheapest price for everything no matter what.

 Whatever your situation, I got you homie.

 Because the further your money can go, the further you can go